-Chili peppers bring food dishes to a whole new level, sometimes transforming normally boring meals into phenomenal dishes exploding with chili pepper flavor.
-Here are a few cooking tipsto spice up your favorite recipes, and to make your next meal a phenomenal one.
+Chili peppers bring dishes to a whole new level, transforming boring meals into phenomenal dishes exploding with flavor.
+Here are a few tips for cooking with peppers that will spice up your favorite recipes, and to make your next meal a phenomenal one.

 Wear Gloves When Cutting Chili Peppers